Party: Anna and Felix Ossig-Bonanno

-Earlier in the year Adrian had organised a big Kanangra day (and some night) trip were we did Kalang, Thurat Spires and Danae Brook.
+Preamble: Earlier in the year Adrian had organised a big SUBW (Sydney Uni Bushwalkers) Kanangra day (and some night) trip where we went down Kalang Falls, up Thurat Spires and down Danae Brook.
 Since that trip I have been recommending Danae to everyone who will listen.

 We had dinner, packed and headed out to Kanangra.
 After pitching tents and scrutinising the gear in out packs (removing some minor items) we set alarms and left the waking world.

 It was one of those nights where I refused to except that I needed to visit the toilet and my alarm woke me too soon.
 I had a bad feeling when I woke that Tim hadn’t arrived in the night (I hadn’t been woken).
 Sure enough we couldn’t see his car/tent.
 A little concerned I drove out to the end of the end to look for him.
 Returning empty handed we made the call to leave, as we were already half an our behind our set start time of 5am.
 It was still dark as we began the walk in.
 Breakfast in one hand we made our way groggily via LED light.
 The morning was warm and by the time the sun started to illuminate the sky we would have enough light for the bush bashing.

 We cached our Scurions and left the track navigating to the start of the canyon.
 We encountered little scrub and if it wasn’t for a small navigational blunder on my part we would have made very good time.

 Looking down Danae reminded me why it was my (current) favourite trip out at Kanangra – it is a fantastic rift trough the Paleozoic granite (inferred from Wiki – I’m no geologist!), with many back-to-back exciting pitches.
 Our small group meant we could move quite fast by threading the next anchor whilst the rope is being pulled down – my memory from the last SUBW trip also helped!